 A Pteris fern just naturally grows with a graceful bent to its fronds.
 They really do look so relaxed.
 As they mature, their fronds can grow as long as 1-1 1/2 ft. ( 30-40 cm).
-I saw this one, a Pteris cretica species, recently in a great florist in Mclean, VA.
+I recently saw this one, the Pteris cretica, at a great florist in McLean, VA.

-You can send plants as a gift, or floral arrangements almost anywhere in the world from this florist: Flowers and Plants Etc.
+~~You can send plants as a gift, or floral arrangements almost anywhere in the world from this florist:

 - Bright indirect light or some morning sun is perfect.
 Sitting in a north-facing window is ideal.